School Directory

 The Board of Trustees for the Fort Vermilion School Division, if after complying with of the Alberta Regulations 145/2006 for Home Education Programs, and after giving due consideration to the abilities of the student, may in writing terminate the program if it is found that:

-1. the student fails to meet an acceptable level of achievement, or
+1. The student fails to meet an acceptable level of achievement, or

-2. the home education program does not continue to meet the requirements of the Alberta Regulations 145/2006 for Home Education Programs, or
+2. The home education program does not continue to meet the requirements of the Alberta Regulations 145/2006 for Home Education Programs, or

-3. the parent does not comply with the Alberta Regulations 145/2006 for Home Education.
+3. The parent does not comply with the Alberta Regulations 145/2006 for Home Education.

 The Board of Trustees may then direct the student to a school operated by the Board.